codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/custom-helm-uploads.md

 {% endraw %}
 {% endhighlight %}

 The `helm package` command expects a path to an unpacked chart, replace `<mychart>` in the example with the directory that holds your chart files.
-Note that this directory has to be named the same as the chart name, as per Helm requirements.<br>
+Note that this directory has have the same name as the chart name, as per Helm requirements.<br>
 See [helm package docs](https://github.com/kubernetes/helm/blob/master/docs/helm/helm_package.md){:target="_blank"} and [helm charts overview](https://github.com/kubernetes/helm/blob/master/docs/charts.md){:target="_blank"} for more information.

 {{site.data.callout.callout_info}}
-Note the usage of `cf_export` to make the variable available for other steps in the pipeline as described here: [Codefresh Yaml Variables]({{site.baseurl}}/docs/variables).
+Note the usage of `cf_export` to make the variable available for other steps in the pipeline as described here: [Codefresh Yaml Variables]({{site.baseurl}}/docs/pipelines/variables).
 {{site.data.callout.end}}

 ## Example 1: Push the chart to GCS based Helm Repository